cantaloupe-project/cantaloupe/README.md

     # Server-side path or extension that will be suffixed to the identifier
     # in the request URL.
     FilesystemResolver.path_suffix =
+    # Normally, slashes in an identifier must be percent-encoded as "%2F".
+If
+    # your web stack can't deal with this, you can define an alternate character
+    # or character sequence to represent a path separator.
+Supply the non-
+    # percent-encoded version here, and use the percent-encoded version in IIIF
+    # request URLs.
+    #FilesystemResolver.path_separator =

     # URL that will be prefixed to the identifier in the request URL.
     HttpResolver.url_prefix = http://localhost/images/
     # Path, extension, query string, etc. that will be suffixed to the
     # identifier in the request URL.
     HttpResolver.url_suffix =
+    # Normally, slashes in an identifier must be percent-encoded as "%2F".
+If
+    # your web stack can't deal with this, you can define an alternate character
+    # or character sequence to represent a path separator.
+Supply the non-
+    # percent-encoded version here, and use the percent-encoded version in IIIF
+    # request URLs.
+    #HttpResolver.path_separator =
     # Used for HTTP Basic authentication.
     HttpResolver.username =
     HttpResolver.password =